samkeen/gitup_console/README.md

-Simple Python script for updating a submodule shared by multiple repositories
+Simple Ruby script for updating a submodule shared by multiple repositories